-Australia's largest statistical collection undertaken by the Australian Bureau of Statistics (ABS).
-The Census of Population and Housing is conducted every five years.
-The aim of the census is to accurately collect data on the key characteristics of people in Australia on census night and the dwellings in which they live.
-In 2016, the census counted 9.9 million dwellings and approximately 23.5 million people.
-The Measurement Framework for Schooling in Australia 2019 specifies the use of census data to report on a number of key performance measures for census years.
+Australia's largest statistical collection, undertaken by the ABS.
+The Census of Population and Housing is conducted every 5 years.
+The aim of the census is to accurately collect data on the key characteristics of people in Australia on census night, and the dwellings in which they live.
+In 2016 the census counted 9.9 million dwellings and approximately 23.5 million people.

-Estimated resident population (ERP)
+Estimated resident population

-The estimated resident population (ERP) series is used as a denominator to calculate students as a proportion of the population.
-The ERP is an estimate of the population of Australia, based on data from the ABS Census of Population and Housing, and is updated quarterly using information on births, deaths, and overseas and interstate migration provided by state, territory and Australian government departments.
-For further details see ABS, Cat.
-No. 3101.0, Australian Demographic Statistics, June 2019.
+The estimated resident population (ERP) is used as a denominator to calculate students as a proportion of the population.
+The ERP is an estimate of the population of Australia, based on data from the Census of Population and Housing, updated quarterly using information on births, deaths, and overseas and interstate migration.
+For further details see ABS, National, state and territory population, June 2020.

-Full-time equivalent (FTE) students
+Full-time equivalent students

-The full-time equivalent (FTE) value of students is a measure used for resourcing/funding purposes.
+The FTE value of students is a measure used for funding purposes.
 It is calculated by adding the number of full-time students and the FTE value of part-time students.

 A full-time student is one who undertakes the prescribed minimum workload required to complete a given year level in a calendar year.
 This may vary between states and territories and from year to year.
 A part-time student is one who undertakes a workload less than that prescribed as full-time.
 Methods for estimating the FTE value of part-time students vary between states and territories due to different policy and administrative arrangements.
-The recorded FTE value for each student is capped at 1.
+The recorded FTE value for each student is capped at 1.0.